jamesrcole91/seven-obelisks/content/about/_index.md

 ##### this website
 <hr class="line2">

-<span style="font-family:Verdana; font-variant:small-caps; font-weight: 600; letter-spacing:3px;">SEVEN OBELISKS</span> is a a collection of curios, personal projects, and [links](https://sevenobelisks.com/links) to content I find interesting, compelling, or thought-provoking.
+<span style="font-family:Verdana; font-variant:small-caps; font-weight: 600; letter-spacing:3px;">SEVEN OBELISKS</span> is the personal website of James Cole, a terminally-online adult based in Central Illinois.

-This is a digital creative space, to be endlessly tinkered on.
-Apologies for any broken content you might stumble upon.
+In its current incarnation, it serves as a portal to my other projects and efforts.

 *Please stay as long as you'd like.*